. . . your guide to visiting the holy places

 Small and modest, the house consisted of two rooms and a courtyard with a cistern to collect rainwater.

-The remains of the house were found during an excavation prior to construction of the Mary of Nazareth International Center, next to the Church of the Annunciation.
-The remains are conserved and displayed in that building.
+The remains of the house were found during an excavation prior to construction of the now-closed Mary of Nazareth International Center, next to the Church of the Annunciation.
+The remains were conserved and displayed in that building.

 In 2015 the remains of a first-century domestic building within the Sisters of Nazareth Convent, across the street from the Church of the Annunciation, was suggested as the house where Byzantine church builders believed Jesus spent his childhood.
 Byzantine and Crusader churches had been built on the site.